 Very compact - two inches square

-This low voltage valve clipper was inspired when a friend asked me to create a pedal to give his electric banjo more grit and sustain, especially for finger tapping and solos.
+This starved plate valve clipper was inspired when a friend asked me to create a pedal to give his electric banjo more grit and sustain, especially for finger tapping and solos.
 He has a very avant-garde approach to bluegrass, running guitar effects pedals with his banjo to create new and interesting sounds.
-After breaking all the rules of linear design, I ended up with an interesting (if somewhat unrefined) starved-plate triode overdrive reminiscent of a high-gain amplifier.
-It does have a linear region, but also features some delightfully non-linear effects as the signal level increases.

 The challenge with banjo is knocking down the sharp transient and bringing out the body of the tone, without introducing pumping or undesirable artifacts from grid current.
 This means the attack must be fast, giving the pedal limiter-like behavior for a fairly unique sound.
-The dynamic range of a plucked banjo note is much greater than guitar, and resonates differently as well.
-Interestingly, due to the resonant head the lowest note on banjo is a subharmonic, lower than any guitar fundamental at about 70 Hz.
-To accommodate this, the Super Sat has an extended bandwidth for slightly lower lows.

 Next, an overdriven 5F6-A Bassman style preamp is run into a single-ended 6V6 output stage, with tube-driven spring reverb.

-In complement to the Rangemaster, the Fender 5F6-A Bassman and its derivatives set the standard for guitar tones from the 60s and beyond.
+Complementary to the Rangemaster, the Fender 5F6-A Bassman and its derivatives set the standard for guitar tones from the 60s and beyond.
 However, these classic amplifiers are also extremely bulky, heavy, and unnecessarily loud by today's standards.
 What if you want the sound of the '59 Bassman but don't want to rattle the floorboards and wake the neighbors, fun as that might be?

 The JTM-45 is virtually identical to the 5F6-A, except for two things - higher gain preamp tubes (12AX7s vs. the Bassman's 12AY7s), and alterations to the tone stack.
-Jim Marshall also wrapped the power amplifier in 3x more negative feedback to tighten up the feel, but this isn't as relevant when discussing the pre-amplifier section.
+Marshall also wrapped the power amplifier in 3x more negative feedback to tighten up the feel, but this isn't quite as relevant when discussing the pre-amplifier section.

-In this version I set out to emulate both of these amplifiers in one unit.
+My goal was to emulate both of these amplifiers in one unit.
 To create psuedo dual-channel behavior, the gain and tone characteristics of two Soviet 6N2P valves are modified at the flip of a switch.
 The Clean setting is similar to the bright channel on the Bassman.
 The Crunch setting is reminiscent of JTM-45 normal channel, which omits the the bright cap for smoother overdrive.

 It's still a work in progress but next up on the list!
 There's much, much (much) more to write on all of these projects.
 As development continues I hope to share as much as possible!
 Stay tuned, thanks for stopping by.